IBM/ibm_zos_zosmf/playbooks/use_cases/case_ops_data_collect/README.md

     - Easy to figure out which step was failed.

 ## Pre-requisites
-* `CLCTLOG`: Sample JCL file to simulate the process of collecting the operations data to a data set, the JCL will copy the content from `OPS.DATA.TMP` to `OPS.DATA.&DATE`, variable `&DATE` is different based on the date when running the playbook.
+* `CLCTLOG`: Sample JCL file to simulate the process of collecting the operation data to a data set, the JCL will copy the content from `OPS.DATA.TMP` to `OPS.DATA.&DATE`, variable `&DATE` is different based on the date when running the playbook.
 The data set `OPS.DATA.TMP` needs to be prepared before running this case.

-* A Redis DB runs on the linux system is used for storing the operations data retrieved from z/OS side.
-The key of the operations data is `opslog`, the field is in format of `YYYYMMDD`, for example, if you run the playbook on Nov 1st, 2020, then the related field is `20201101`.
+* A Redis DB runs on the linux system is used for storing the operation data retrieved from z/OS side.
+The key of the operation data is `opslog`, the field is in format of `YYYYMMDD`, for example, if you run the playbook on Nov 1st, 2020, then the related field is `20201101`.

 ## Configuration and Setup
 To run the sample playbooks, below preparation works are required: